craftercms/docs/source/.new-ia/by-role/developer/templated/working-with-dates-freemarker.rst

 There are times when we need to display dates in a certain format.
 Things that we may want to format the dates displayed are dates in Email templates, dates in web pages, etc.  Freemarker has built-ins for dates to help with formatting displays.
 To use a built-in, you need to use a ``?``, then the built-in.

 Let's look at some examples on how to use the Freemarker date built-ins.
-We'll use a site created by using the Website_editorial blueprint.
+We'll use a project created by using the Website_editorial blueprint.

 First, let's set the time zone in Crafter Engine.
 From the **Sidebar**, click on |siteTools|, then click on **Configuration**.
-Select **Engine Site Configuration** from the dropdown list, then enter the following into the configuration:
+Select **Engine Project Configuration** from the dropdown list, then enter the following into the configuration:

 .. code-block:: xml